cosmos/cosmos-sdk/examples/simpleGov/README.md

 #### Keys, Keepers, and Mappers

-The Cosmos SDK is designed to enable an ecosystem of libraries that can be imported together to form a whole application.
+The Cosmos-SDK is designed to enable an ecosystem of libraries that can be imported together to form a whole application.
 To make this ecosystem more secure, we've developed a design pattern that follows the principle of least-authority.

 `Mappers` and `Keepers` provide access to KV stores via the context.
 The only difference between the two is that a `Mapper` provides a lower-level API, so generally a `Keeper` might hold references to other Keepers and `Mappers` but not vice versa.